sagnik6969/obsidian/Programming notes/Leravel/Testing.md

 2. `<env name="DB_DATABASE" value=":memory:"/>` => `:memory:` means database will not be stored in the disk instead it will be stored in the ram temporarily.

 > Laravel test functions must start with `test` prefix.

+> Each test must not make more than 1 http request

+> Unlike cookies the local and session storage items are not sent automatically with request.
+Session storage data is deleted when browser tab is closed while local storage data persists indefinitely.
+(Can be deleted manually through javascript).